slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Preach the need for change, but never reform too much at once.' -- Robert Greene (45th law of power)*

 <!--
+Surely by now I’m desperate enough to change. — John Tottenham

 stick to the plan. poople sabotage their one plans when it get tedious, nobnotusos, challegnig or too difficult. people think they need a new plan.